pard187/pard187.github.io/README.md

-Click the link below to run [our notebook](https://github.com/pard187/pard187.github.io) directly in Google Collab.
+Click the link below to run [our notebook](https://github.com/pard187/pard187.github.io/blob/master/Final_Project_Gormley_Giffin_Johnston_Saleh.ipynb) directly in Google Collab.
+No coding is needed to run this notebook.
+However, since the datasets we are using are too big, it was not convienient to download and import them to github directly.
+All you need to do is use your own API key by downloading your Kaggle JSON file (only a few kilobytes) and uploading it when prompted (in the 3rd code cell).

 <table align="left">
   <td>
     <a target="_blank" href="https://colab.research.google.com/github/pard187/pard187.github.io/blob/master/Final_Project_Gormley_Giffin_Johnston_Saleh.ipynb"><img src="https://www.tensorflow.org/images/colab_logo_32px.png" />Run in Google Colab</a>